-Studied law from Government Law College, Ernakulam, Justice Joseph enrolled himself as a lawyer in 1982, starting his legal practice from the Delhi High Court.
+After studying law at the Government Law College, Ernakulam in Kerala, Justice Joseph enrolled himself as a lawyer in 1982.
+He started his legal practice from the Delhi High Court.

 Justice Joseph has passed judgments with far-reaching political implications.
-In a ruling in 2016, he had cancelled President’s rule in Uttarakhand and brought back the Congress government of Harish Rawat to power.
+In a ruling in 2016, he had cancelled President’s rule in Uttarakhand and brought back the Harish Rawat-led Congress government to power.
 The judgment was seen as major set back to the BJP-ruled government at the Centre.

 As a judge of the Kerala High Court, Justice Joseph had passed an order to demolish the Kapico resorts built on a private island at Nediyathuruthu near Alappuzha which was constructed illegally.